Home & Artificial Insemination

 Patients will begin by receiving a clinical evaluation, the results of which will determine whether or not an artificial technique is a viable option for conception.

 Upon successful examination, participants may then receive a fresh or frozen sample from either an anonymous donor, friend or otherwise.
-The donated semen will then be placed into the female’s uterus by a trained professional.
+The donated semen will then be placed into the female’s cervix, uterus or fallopian tubes by a trained professional, depending on the techinique chosen.

 *Please note – In some countries, this practice is only available for married couples or those who have been together for longer than two years.*